klen/pylama/README.rst

 ================

 You can write a custom extension for Pylama.
-Custom linter should be a python module.
-Name should be like 'pylama_<name>'.
+The custom linter should be a python module.
+Its name should be like 'pylama_<name>'.

 In 'setup.py', 'pylama.linter' entry point should be defined. ::